 - We teach the world religions within our RE curriculum.
 Pupils receive one hour a week of RE in KS3.
-In KS2 it is part of their Explore curriculum. - Celebration of some religious festivals: Christian, Jewish. - Pupils take part in Holocaust Memorial Day. - Visit of the child of a holocaust survivor.
+In KS2 it is part of their Explore curriculum. - Celebration of key religious festivals. - Guest speakers from various religions. - Pupils take part in Holocaust Memorial Day. - Visit of the child of a holocaust survivor.
 All pupils took part in an assembly delivered by her and a Q and A session. - Anne Frank ambassadors worked with a group of pupils and produced a video.